splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

     end
 {{< /mermaid >}}

 Extensions are configured in the same `config.yaml` file that we referenced in the installation step.
 Let's edit the `config.yaml` file and configure the extensions.
 Note that the **pprof** and **zpages** extensions are already configured in the default `config.yaml` file.
-For the purpose of this workshop, we will only be updating the **health_check** extension to expose the port on which we can access the health of the collector.
+For the purpose of this workshop, we will only be updating the **health_check** extension to expose the port on all network interfaces on which we can access the health of the collector.

 {{% tab title="Command" %}}